Embedded Image Scale Factors

 Image scale factors are supported in the Image Processor, Batch Processor, Real-Time Processor, and Post Processor.

-Scale Calibration Tool
+Calibrate Scale Tool

-The Scale Calibration tool allows users to calculate their pixel size, such that distance and areal measurements can be made in physical units, rather than pixels.
+The Calibrate Scale tool allows users to calculate their pixel size, such that distance and areal measurements can be made in physical units, rather than pixels.
 The image used for calibration should contain an object of a known length (typically a scale bar), and should be of the same magnification and pixel density as the image to measure.

 This tool can be used in 1 of 2 modes: Auto or Manual: